 Health assessments take place on arrival into Spain, with a temperature check and visual examination as standard.

 What's the Covid situation?

-A month later, case rates were falling -- on March 8, Spain reported the lowest weekend rise in cases since July last year -- but numbers are now on the rise again, and authorities still urge caution amid fears of a third wave hitting Europe.
+A month later, case rates were falling but numbers rose again in late March and early April, with authorities urging caution amid fears of a third wave hitting Europe.

 What can visitors expect?